-You may, and are encouraged to, engage in any governmental, regulatory, and elective process in which they are interested.
-In doing so, you must act only on your own behalf and not give any representation that he or she represents the Corporation.
+You may, and are encouraged to, engage in any governmental, regulatory, and elective process in which you are interested.
+In doing so, you must act only on your own behalf and not give any representation that you represent the Corporation.